 Good grades in GCSE subjects will assist with entry to Apprenticeships NI courses in the higher trades such as Electrotechnical (electrical installation) and Plumbing and Heating.
-The number of applicants admitted onto these two apprenticeships are restricted to 30 approx with over 120 applications to each course every year.
+The number of applicants admitted onto these two apprenticeships are restricted to 30 in SRC and 20 in SERC with over 120+ applications received in Newry and 60+ received in Downpatrick each year.